adstuart/azure-privatelink-dns-microhack/README.md

 In summary:

 - "On-Premises" environment simulated by Azure Virtual Network
-- On-Premises contains a client VM and a DNS Server VM
+- On-Premises contains a client/mgmt VM and a DNS Server VM
 - On-Premises is connected to Azure via a Site-to-Site VPN
-- Azure contains a simple Hub and Spoke topology, with a client VM and DNS Server VM
+- Azure contains a simple Hub and Spoke topology, with a client/mgmt VM and DNS Server VM

 ## Task 1 : Deploy Template